 Given that the vine loves a moist and warm environment, planting it on a medium with high organic matter and water holding capacity is best for the plant’s growth.
 Loamy soils are recommended for the Stephanotis.

 Moreover, adding mulch will also help increase the water holding capacity and decrease moisture loss.

 Slow-release fertilizers are advised but not necessary as long as the soil requirements are met.
-However, in times when flowers are about to bloom, the application of phosphate fertilizers should be favored and nitrogen fertilizers should be avoided.
+However, when stephanotis flowers are about to bloom, the application of phosphate fertilizers should be favored and nitrogen fertilizers should be avoided.

 Nitrogen fertilizers will only promote the production of more foliage and will inhibit flower formation.